hmcts/opal-frontend/src/app/components/govuk/govuk-checkboxes/govuk-checkboxes-divider/readme.md

 ---

-This `README.md` outlines the functionality and usage of the `govuk-checkboxes-divider` component, which is used to add a visual divider between groups of checkboxes【81†source】.
+This `README.md` outlines the functionality and usage of the `govuk-checkboxes-divider` component, which is used to add a visual divider between groups of checkboxes.